HeyFarrukh/web-app/README.md

 - Discover apprenticeships from top companies across the UK.
 - Save time by finding opportunities all in one place.
 - Get AI-powered CV optimisation.
 - Real-time notifications about new apprenticeships.
-[COMING SOON]
+[COMING SOON!]

 ## Contribution